 With Go West Young Mom, Burghart aims to use the reporting and writing skills she developed at the AP (thanks to many fine editors over the years!) to produce accurate, clear and trustworthy stories that will help young families enjoy everything the far western suburbs has to offer.

-She lives with her adorable, entertaining and sometimes exhausting toddler Johanna and husband Dan in a Geneva fixer-upper.
-In her spare time, she likes to kick back with a Diet Coke and the latest edition of "Real Simple" magazine and dream about how wonderful her house would look if only she bought one more storage container.
+She lives with her adorable, entertaining and energetic daughter Johanna and husband Dan in a Geneva fixer-upper.
+In her spare time, she likes to kick back with a Diet Coke and the latest edition of “Real Simple” magazine and dream about how wonderful her house would look if only she bought one more storage container.